Usage

 repository ; (highly recommended for segregation of duties and having immutable features!)

-If the repository is a public repository ;
+If the repository is a public repository or credentials are available in the configured git credential manager ;

 [~] $ terraform-compliance -f git:https://github.com/user/repo ...